phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

 The other arguments needed to run the command are as follows:

--s -> this command is to specify the scheme used by BioHansel for the analysis being done (enteritidis and heidelberg are the two built in schemes right now).
+-s -> this command is to specify the scheme used by biohansel for the analysis being done (enteritidis and heidelberg are the two built in schemes right now).
 You can also use this to specify a custom scheme.

 -vv -> this command is used to display more information from the terminal while the command is running.
 It is not necessary for an analysis but can be extremely useful.
 Can be added as just -v to show warnings.

 -t or --threads <#_CPUs> -> the number of parallel threads to run analysis

--o -> this command is used to get the most basic of results output by BioHansel called results.tab (You can change the name to whatever you want. **Remember to add .tab**)
+-o -> this command is used to get the most basic of results output by biohansel called results.tab (You can change the name to whatever you want. **Remember to add .tab**)

 -O -> this command is used to get the more detailed results output known as match_results.tab (You can change it to whatever name you want. **Remember to add the .tab**)